front-commerce/developers.front-commerce.com/source/docs/reference/environment-variables.md

 - `axios`: debugs axios requests and responses (using [`axios-debug-log](https://www.npmjs.com/package/axios-debug-log))
 - `express-http-proxy`: debugs media requests proxied by the media middleware (see [express-http-proxy](https://www.npmjs.com/package/express-http-proxy#trace-debugging))
+- `express-session`: debugs cookies and how sessions are stored for each request (see [express-session](https://github.com/expressjs/session))
 - `front-commerce:elasticsearch`: debugs all elasticsearch queries
 - `front-commerce:scripts`: debugs all scripts and tooling related commands (webpack…)